Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: SD-based Low-complexity Precoder Design for the MIMO Case

-Similar to the SIMO case, the solution of (\ref{max_SR_bar_MIMO}) is always a feasible point of (\ref{max_SR_hat_tilde_MIMO}) (with $\bm F_2 = \bm 0$).
-Therefore, if (\ref{max_SR_hat_tilde_MIMO}) can be optimally solved, there is no need to consider (\ref{max_SR_bar_MIMO}).
-However, unlike the SIMO case, neither (\ref{max_SR_bar_MIMO}) nor (\ref{max_SR_hat_tilde_MIMO}) can be optimally solved.
-Hence, we separately solve them.
+Therefore, if (\ref{max_SR_hat_tilde_MIMO}) can be optimally solved, there is actually no need to consider (\ref{max_SR_bar_MIMO}).
+However, unlike the SIMO case, this is no longer possible.
+Therefore, we solve (\ref{max_SR_bar_MIMO}) and (\ref{max_SR_hat_tilde_MIMO}) separately, and obtain an achievable lower bound for (\ref{max_SR_EJ}).